-Another important point to remember is that the restriction applies only to a competitor soliciting or enticing a client to buy his product over his competition's.
-It is permitted, however, for the client or customer to solicit a different provider or agent, even though he has been doing steady business with a particular concern business for a long period of time (11).
+Another important point to remember is that the restriction applies only to a businessman soliciting or enticing a client to buy his product over his competitions.
+It is permitted, however, for the client or customer to solicit a different provider or agent, even though he has been doing steady business with a particular concern for a long period of time{11}.

-NOTE: As in all matters of halachah, one should consult a rav before deciding how to approach a questionable situation.
-Especially in regard to business related issues, where it is almost impossible for one to be completely objective as it is his livelihood which is at stake, the halachic perspective of a competent authority is imperative.
+Note: As in all matters of Halachah, one should consult a rabbi before deciding how to approach a questionable situation.
+Especially in regard to business-related issues, where it is almost impossible for one to be completely objective as it is his livelihood which is at stake, the halachic perspective of a competent authority is imperative.